Lucifer Season 4: Everything We Know, Trailers, Release Date

 Why did Fox cancel Lucifer?

 The viewing figures for Lucifer were less than stellar particularly for season 3 and are the reason why Fox likely chose to cancel the show.
 Add to the fact that it’s getting ultra competitive in the TV show space plus the costs of a series like Lucifer, it made it impossible for Fox to continue.
+Its international audience was flourishing however.
+This is ultimately a key reason the show was saved.

 How Netflix Saved Lucifer